JohnnyMorganz/luau-lsp/README.md

 - [ ] Go To Declaration (do not apply)
 - [ ] Go To Implementation (do not apply)
-- [ ] Code Actions (not necessary - could potentially add "fixers" for lints)
 - [ ] Code Lens (not necessary)
 - [ ] Document Highlight (not necessary - editor highlighting is sufficient)
 - [ ] Folding Range (not necessary - editor folding is sufficient)